- Each competition will be played in a round robin format, with two weeks at the conclusion of the season for the finals series.

 A team wishing to protest must:

-¨ Players must have played a minimum of 8 matches to qualify for finals.
+- Players must have played a minimum of 7 matches to qualify for the grand-final match.

 - In the event of teams being level on points, their position on the ladder will be determined by the percentage of goals scored for and against.